4. Campus Security Authorities (CSA):

 1. All members of the Department of Public Safety

 2. Graduate Security assistants (working satellite graduate campuses)

 b.
 Any individual or individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security department (e.g., an individual who is responsible for monitoring the entrance into institutional property).
 Including individuals who provide security at a campus parking kiosk, monitor access into a campus facility, act as event security, or escort students around campus after dark.

-1. All Loyola student desk attendants
+1. All FAC and Loyola student desk attendants

 2. All Transportation and Parking staff and students who work Jenkins parking kiosk